 Why can’t we share this love?
 Selfishness.
 Selfishness is the main reason.
 Love isn't a material thing to be kept right?
 So why not give it?
 Nothing will be taken away from us if we spread this love.
 It was said in the story that we hug it to our hearts but never share it with those who are so hungry for it.
 Do we know that loving the person whom you don’t really know is the greatest?

 It was also mentioned that we must not show our love vocally because it is not really expressed with the real love.
 Instead, we must show it.
-Through this, we could let others feel that they are really loved.
-It is good that he clarified this stuff because I really don’t know that there was a difference between the two.
-I though, saying “I Love you and I care for you” is enough.
+Action speaks louder than words indeed.
+Through this, we could let others feel that they really are loved.
+It is good that he clarified this stuff because I really didn't know that there was a difference between the two.
+I thought, saying “I Love you and I care for you” is enough.

-In my 15 years of existence, I can’t really believe that there are still many things I have to learn.
+Well, in my 15 years of existence, I can’t really believe that there are still many things I have and need to learn.
 Not about our school lesson but more on my spiritual aspect.
-I am really grateful after I’ve read that wonderful essay by a wonder father.
-He made me realize those things that I thought were simple to do.
-Those basic things that everyone could make but only few did.
-He made me realized that building those he called “Bridges” to others can expand our relationship with God.
+About Humanity.
+I am really grateful after reading that wonderful essay by a wonderful priest.
+He made me realize that even simple things we do and offer for others can really make them very happy.
+Those things that everyone can but only few did.
+He made me realized that building those so called “Bridges” to others can expand our relationship with God.